 3D Objects with certain characteristics may not be suitable for scanning, or may require technical workarounds to capture scans successfully.
 Here’s some further guidance on where scanning might not be suitable:

-- Objects with cavities or protrusions: where the scanner can only image what it ‘sees’ from its view point and cannot capture part of an object that is hidden behind another;
+- Objects with many cavities or protrusions: the scanner can only image what it ‘sees’ from its view point and cannot capture part of an object that is hidden behind another.
+As a general rule of thumb, a scanner can only see down ⅔ the diameter of a hole or cavity. (ex: a scanner can only capture down 0.66″ of a 1″ diameter hole).
+We can fix this issue digitally in the scan file.

 3D People Scans

-We can add a scanned head to 3D printed fully-poseable action figure.
+We can add a scanned head to male or female 3D printed poseable action figure.
 This figure at 12″ size fits most 1/6 scale clothes.
 The figure can be printed up to 24″ tall.
-A female figure is coming soon.